Nutritious, wholesome and safe food is essential to healthy living. In

 individuals).
 Five pathogens cause 90% of all illnesses: norovirus, Campylobacter, Clostridium

 enterocolitica, and Salmonella.
+In BC, 60% of all outbreaks are solved - outbreak investigation infographic.
 For more info on

 BC estimates of foodborne disease, contact